-When LeBlanc showed up on Sunday, April 15, she lined up alongside other DRB newcomers such as Justin Hetherington, 33, of Providence, R.I., and veterans like 58-year-old Jeff List who came back from Anacortes, Wash., to earn his 10th DRB finish.
+A mix of DRB newcomers and longtime veterans took part in the race on Sunday, April 15, including first-timer Justin Hetherington, 33, of Providence, R.I., and veterans like 58-year-old Jeff List who came back from Anacortes, Wash., to earn his 10th DRB finish.
 The temperature was in the mid-30s, and it would get colder as the day went on.
 There were far more runners in tights and jackets than usual; participants were well aware that DRB’s traditional afternoon highs in the 60s – and sometimes well into the 70s – would not happen on this day.

 Runners started in different waves a few hours apart, as is DRB tradition.
-For LeBlanc’s group, most of the pack stuck together for the early miles with the veterans who knew the course leading the way.
+For the traditional 8 a.m. group, most of the pack stuck together for the early miles with the veterans who knew the course leading the way.
 The pack broke up after about eight miles as runners settled into their own paces.
-LeBlanc, a DRB newcomer herself, found herself running with Hetherington.

-Sharing miles with old and new friends has been a part of the DRB spirit since its beginning, and LeBlanc and Hetherington weren’t the only ones to partake.
+Sharing miles with old and new friends has been a part of the DRB spirit since its beginning, and that was once again the case this year.
 Justine Cohen, Rich Collins, Dane LeBlanc, Chester Osborne, Norm Sheppard, and Vivien Taylor all spent quite a few miles together and later crossed the finish line in a pack.
 The same was true for John Correiro, Giles Gregory, Mike Maher, and Kevin Mullen who enjoyed more than 10 hours of quality time on the trails together.

 The weather got colder as the race wore on.
 The temperature soon flirted with 30 degrees and snow flurries began.
-LeBlanc and Hetherington were pelted with hail as they passed Eliot Tower at the top of Great Blue Hill.
+Hetherington was pelted with hail as he and another runner passed Eliot Tower at the top of Great Blue Hill.